Table of Contents

 The 1949 Blizzard of the Rockies

-One of the most infamous blizzards in U.S. history struck the northern Plains and the Rockies in January 1949.
-This storm, which lasted for weeks, was intensified by the interaction between an Arctic cold front and upslope flow along the eastern slopes of the Rockies.
-Snow drifts of 20 to 30 feet were reported in South Dakota, Wyoming, and Colorado.
-The persistent wind forced by the barrier prolonged the disaster, cutting off communities for months.
-The National Weather Service in Boulder has a detailed history of that event, noting that the combination of terrain and extreme cold produced one of the worst winter storms in the region.
+One of the most notorious blizzards in U.S. history struck the northern Plains and Rocky Mountain region in January 1949.
+This prolonged storm was fueled by the interaction of an Arctic cold front and persistent upslope flow along the eastern slopes of the Rockies.
+Snowdrifts reaching 20 to 30 feet were reported across South Dakota, Wyoming, and Colorado, effectively isolating communities for weeks.

-March 2003 brought a historic storm to the Colorado Front Range.
-A low-pressure system that moved from the Pacific across the Four Corners region intensified rapidly as it encountered the Rocky Mountain barrier.
-An upslope flow of moist air from the east produced snowfall rates of 3–4 inches per hour in the Denver metropolitan area, while the foothills received more than 6 feet.
-Winds exceeded 70 mph, creating massive drifts that closed highways and schools for days.
-The Federal Highway Administration analysis of the 2003 blizzard highlights how barrier jets and terrain-induced convergence were the primary drivers of the extreme snow rates.
+In March 2003, a powerful storm system originating in the Pacific traversed the Four Corners region and intensified markedly upon encountering the Rocky Mountain barrier.
+An upslope flow of moist air from the east caused extraordinary snowfall rates of 3 to 4 inches per hour in the Denver metropolitan area, while the foothills received accumulations exceeding 6 feet.

 Implications for Forecasting and Preparedness